Elmar007/hello-world/README.md

 Hello there!

-Happy to alive and well, interested in learning more about Github.
+Happy to be alive and well, interested in learning more about Github.